 Must do: Eat as much of the great food as you can and see a parade!

-Why go: To experience the eclectic and proudly “weird” culture and the excellent live music scene
+Why go: Yes, this is technically the Southwest, but it earns its spot on this best-of list thanks to its eclectic and proudly “weird” culture and the excellent live music scene.

 Must do: Get your fill of Tex-Mex food and eat traditional barbecue, check out the live music scene.